NikkideVries/database-exercises/README.md

 Database Exercises:
-    This reposotory contains exercises from MYSQL Workbench.
+This reposotory contains exercises from Codeup in MYSQL Workbench.